 The Chamber of Medford/Jackson County has a long-standing history of being involved in the creation of a strong economy and helping to maintain the quality of life we all enjoy.

-1920s: The Chamber helped the country buy the land in south Medford where the Jackson County Fairgrounds were located.
+1920s: The Chamber supported the country buy the land in south Medford where the Jackson County Fairgrounds were located.
 Barber Field, as it was called, is where the state of Oregon’s first airstrip was located and where Oregon’s first air mail was delivered.

 1930s: The Chamber passed a bond issue to build a new airport, which was dedicated in 1930.
 The Chamber was also instrumental in helping move the courthouse from Jacksonville to Medford.